tuxedocomputers/tuxedo-keyboard/README.md

 - Sysfs interface to control the brightness, mode, color, on/off state
 - DKMS Ready
 - Full RGB Color Support
-- WMI Support for switch over the FN-Keys
+- WMI Support for FN-Keys

 # Building and Install <a name="building"></a>